JAORMX/lab-compliance-operator/workshop/content/exercises/03-creating-your-first-scan.md

 The attributes describe what the rule does (`description`), why are we checking this rule (`rationale`), how important it is to remediate the rule in case it fails (`severity`).
-The metadata include some operational attributes as well as list of controls the rule covers (`control.compliance.openshift.io/NIST-800-53`, `policies.open-cluster-management.io/controls`, the latter is used by RHACM).
+The metadata include some operational attributes as well as a list of controls the rule covers (`control.compliance.openshift.io/NIST-800-53`, `policies.open-cluster-management.io/controls`, the latter is used by RHACM).
 You can inspect all the rules in the profile like this to get a better idea of what the profile covers.